bhupendra-chouhan/NamasteReact/readme.md

 ### Why we don't push node_modules to the github or production react application?

-It's because if we have package-lock.json and package.json file with us then we can recreate all the node_modules mentioned in inside those file using the command : npm install
+It's because if we have package-lock.json and package.json file with us then we can recreate all the node_modules mentioned in inside those file using the command : `npm install`

 ### ~ v/s ^ versions:

 Let's say if there any type of update comes to a installed package then:

-1. ~ (Tilde) : installs latest major update version of that package.
+1. `~` (Tilde) : installs latest major update version of that package.
-2. ^ (Caret): installs latest minor update version of that package.
+2. `^` (Caret): installs latest minor update version of that package.

 NOTE: It's always safer to use the ^ versions over ~ versions.

 ### What is a Bundler:

-1. It's job is to bundle/package/optimise your react app so that it can be shift to production.
+1. It's job is to `bundle/package/optimise` your react app so that it can be shift to production.
 2. It's one of the most important package in our project.
 3. Webpack, Parcel, Vite are examples of Bundlers.
-4. When we do "create-react-app", it basically uses webpack bundler BTS.
+4. When we do `create-react-app`, it basically uses webpack bundler BTS.
 5. Code Bundling is done in the development phase not in the production phaees, that's why we will install 'parcel' as a dev dependencies using -D flag.
-6. Command to install a Bundler: npm install -D parcel
+6. Command to install a Bundler: `npm install -D parcel`

 ### What does Parcel Bundler do to your React project: